Things to do in Egypt

 Aswan High Dam

 The Aswan High Dam is built across the Nile in Aswan between 1960 and 1970 AD.
 There was a Low Dam first completed in 1902, by the British.
-When the High Dam was built, it had a significant effect on the economy of Egypt due to its ability to increase water storage (important in Egypt) and generate hydroelectricity.
+When the High Dam was built, this time by the Russians, it had a significant effect on the economy of Egypt due to its ability to increase water storage (important in Egypt) and generate hydroelectricity.
 It is 980 metres/3220 feet wide and 3830 metres/12,570 feet long.
-It was built by the Russians.
 At the dam site is a small pavilion with displays about the dimensions and the construction of the dam.
 On the western side is a monument honouring Soviet-Egyptian friendship and cooperation.

 Saint Catherine’s Monastery, Sinai

 This is certainly the most relaxing way to view Central Egypt’s treasures.
-Almost all Nile cruises sail between Luxor and Aswan in both directions and usually take from minimum of 4 days one way.
+Almost all Nile cruises sail between Luxor and Aswan in both directions and usually take a minimum of four days one way.
 There are cruises from Cairo to Luxor and Aswan which last as long as 12 to 13 days one way.
 Most Nile cruises visit the popular sites of Esna, Edfu, and Kom Ombo before disembarking in either Luxor or Aswan.
-There is a lot of choice as it has been recorded that there are around 200 Nile River Cruise ships.
+There is a lot of choice, with around 200 Nile River Cruise ships currently in service.
 These range from traditional paddle steamers to luxurious modern cruise ships.
 Most cruise companies employ the services of an Egyptologist, who will be your guide around the ancient sights you visit along the way.
 Modern vessels usually have a swimming pool while some provide nightly entertainment in the form of belly dancing shows.
 At night, many of the temples and monuments are illuminated and the sight of them from the river can be breathtaking.

 Get a Trip Quote Order a Brochure